 Bath sheets are made just like bath towels

+Are bath sheets thinner than bath towels?
 Bath sheets are made of the same materials as their bath towel counterparts.
+This means bath sheets typically have the same thickness as bath towels.
 While the marketing between the two items may differ slightly, where and how they are made remains the same.

 Put simply: more towel means more absorbency.
 Bath sheets simply have more material, meaning more fabric to dry yourself off with.

 Should I Use a Bath Sheet or Bath Towel?

 The easiest way to find out is to try a bath sheet for yourself, and see if it leads to a positive change in your bathing routine.
 A bath sheet does offer some specific advantages over a standard bath towel.

 Bath sheets are helpful for anyone wanting more coverage from their towel.
 Some of us find bath towels lacking in length or width coverage, especially if you like to wear your towel for longer periods after bathing.
 If that sounds like you, a bath sheet can make a huge difference in your bathing routine.